Tazminia/aws-terraform-helloworld/README.md

 This repository uses terraform and tfenv.

-For MacOs users, run `make setup-local-env`.
+For MacOs users, run `make setup-terraform`.

 ### Authentication